 Anxiety disorders are the most common form of mental illness in the U.S., affecting almost one in five adults.

 More than half of all people with generalized anxiety disorder struggle with insomnia.
 It is also common in people with obsessive compulsive disorder, PTSD, and phobias.

 The symptoms of insomnia and anxiety are intertwined.

 Generalized anxiety disorder causes an excessive amount of unreasonable worry.
 People with this disorder often have trouble falling asleep because they cannot settle their racing minds.

 Insomnia also can intensify the symptoms of some anxiety-type disorders.
 For example, trouble sleeping can become a source of anxiety.
 Worrying about not getting enough sleep can actually prevent people from sleeping.

 Sleep problems can even interfere with mental health treatment.
-People with PTSD often have terrible nightmares in which they re-experience traumatic events.
+People with PTSD often have nightmares in which they re-experience traumatic events.

 Sleep Deprivation and Depression

-Between 65 to 90% of people with depression experience difficulty sleeping.
-Most have insomnia, but they may also have obstructive sleep apnea — a breathing condition that causes people to wake repeatedly throughout the night.
+Between 65% to 90% of people with depression experience difficulty sleeping.
+Most have insomnia, but they may also have obstructive sleep apnea — a breathing condition that causes them to wake repeatedly throughout the night.
 It is common among people with depression.